Before you can pay a new subcontractor, you’ll need to ‘verify’ them with HM Revenue and Customs (HMRC).

 You’ll also need your subcontractor’s:

-- National Insurance number if they’re a sole trader - you can’t verify temporary numbers, which start with ‘TN’ or 2 digits
+- National Insurance number if they’re a sole trader - you cannot verify temporary numbers, which start with ‘TN’ or 2 digits

 - company name, company UTR and registration number if they’re a limited company